Latest

 The Sustainable Development Goals are a global call to action to end poverty, protect the earth’s environment and climate, and ensure that people everywhere can enjoy peace and prosperity.
 These are the goals the UN is working on in Myanmar:

-Secretary-General's Message on the Occasion of the International Day of Education 2026
+Secretary-General's Video Message on the Day of Vesak 2026

 1 of 5